nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP/README.md

 ### 2. Download the Workflow Files

-All files required for utilizing the NF_RCP-F GeneLab workflow for processing RNAseq data are in the [workflow_code](workflow_code) directory.
-To get a copy of latest NF_RCP-F version on to your system, the code can be downloaded as a zip file from the release page then unzipped after downloading by running the following commands:
+All files required for utilizing the NF_RCP-G GeneLab workflow for processing RNAseq data are in the [workflow_code](workflow_code) directory.
+To get a copy of latest NF_RCP-G version on to your system, the code can be downloaded as a zip file from the release page then unzipped after downloading by running the following commands:

 ```bash
 wget https://github.com/nasa/GeneLab_Data_Processing/releases/download/NF_RCP-G_2.0.0/NF_RCP-G_2.0.0.zip